Skip to content

 Calibration BC, AsShot anchor, pinned vs used.

 • Calibration.
-(Calibration BC, phase 12a) Aggregate carrying empirically-measured system constants (motor sensitivities, beam profiles, encoder offsets).
-Distinct from operation/calibration ceremonies — Operation runs the ceremony, Calibration stores the resulting values.
+(Calibration BC) Aggregate carrying empirically-measured system constants (motor sensitivities, beam profiles, encoder offsets).
+Distinct from the Operation BC's alignment and characterization Procedures: Operation runs the act, Calibration stores the resulting values.

 • AsShot anchor.
 Snapshot of which Calibrations were in force at a given moment.
-Run.pinned_calibrations (Phase 12b) captures the Calibrations pinned at start_run; Dataset.used_calibrations (Phase 12c) captures which of those the resulting Dataset actually consumed.
+Run.pinned_calibration_ids captures the Calibrations pinned at start_run; Dataset.used_calibration_ids captures which of those the resulting Dataset actually consumed.
 The pair separates "what was available" from "what was used," which the analysis chain needs for provenance.